datarobot/rsdk/README.md

 ## Feedback

-If you have feedback or questions on the R API Client, please ask on [DataRobot Community](https://community.datarobot.com/).
+If you have feedback or questions on the R API Client, email [the team](mailto:api-maintainer@datarobot.com).